dat-ecosystem-archive/docs/docs/cookbook/diy-dat.md

 2. [hyperdrive-archive-swarm](https://npmjs.org/hyperdrive-archive-swarm) helps discover and connect to peers over local networks and the internet
 3. A [LevelDB](https://npmjs.org/level) compatible database for storing metadata.

 The [Dat CLI](https://npmjs.org/dat) module itself combines these modules and wraps them in a command-line API.
-These modules can be swapped out for a similarly compatable module, such as switching LevelDb for [MemDB](https://github.com/juliangruber/memdb) (which we do in the first example).
+These modules can be swapped out for a similarly compatible module, such as switching LevelDb for [MemDB](https://github.com/juliangruber/memdb) (which we do in the first example).
 More details on how these module work together are available in [How Dat Works](how-dat-works.md).

 ## Getting Started

-You will need node and npm installed to build with dat.
+You will need node and npm installed to build with Dat.
 [Read more](https://github.com/maxogden/dat/blob/master/CONTRIBUTING.md#development-workflow) about our development work flow to learn how we manage our module dependencies during development.

 ## Module #1: Download a File

-Our first module will download files from a dat link entered by the user.
+Our first module will download files from a Dat link entered by the user.
 View the code for this module on [Github](https://github.com/joehand/diy-dat-examples/tree/master/module-1).

 ```bash
 mkdir module-1 && cd module-1